owncloud/administration/build-clients/README.md

 Code signing
 ------------
 In ``config`` you can enter all information needed for code signing the Windows and the OS X clients.
-You will need to purchase the required certificates yourselve.
+You will need to purchase the required certificates yourself.

 Xcode
 -----